-Understanding your target customer’s demographics and socio-economic backgrounds can help you optimise pricing.
+Understanding your target customer’s demographics and socio-economic backgrounds can help you optimize pricing.
 It should be pretty easy if you’ve performed thorough market research.
 Checking competitor pricing also helps, especially when entering a price-sensitive market.

-That’s precisely what P&G overlooked when localising a US-centric ad for Japanese consumers.
+That’s precisely what P&G overlooked when localizing a US-centric ad for Japanese consumers.
 It featured a stork delivering Pampers diapers to a happy Japanese family.
 The imagery left shoppers in Japan baffled because, in their folklore, a giant floating peach brings a baby home.

 Measure and adapt